StayWell Conflict of Interest Policy

 Failure to adhere to this "conflict of interest" policy, including failure to disclose any conflicts, may result in disciplinary action up to, and/or including, immediate termination of employment.

-Independent contractors who want to write for StayWell must avoid situations that create an actual or potential conflict of interest between the writer's personal interests and StayWell's interests in presenting fair, impartial and credible articles.
+Independent contractors (for StayWell) must avoid situations that create an actual or potential conflict of interest between personal interests and StayWell's interests in presenting fair, impartial and credible articles.

 Potential conflicts of interest include: